Animal Hospital

 Based on the results, the vet will create a treatment plan.
 This could include medications, surgery, or hospitalization, depending on the severity of the condition.

-See also VCA Animal Hospital: Comprehensive Care for Your Pet’s Well-being
+See also Animal Emergency Hospital: A Lifesaver for Your Pet's Health

 4. Continuous Monitoring